persichetti-lab/FunMaps/README.md

 3. Download Infomap binaries
 4. Install afni and add to path
 5. Check afni installation with afnicheck.py
-7. Add the path to your Infomap binaries to parcelWrapper.m under the variable -include screenshot of where to edit wrapper
+7. Add the path to your Infomap binaries to parcelWrapper.m to the **infoMapDir** variable -include screenshot of where to edit wrapper

 ## What it can do